jdx/mise/docs/cli-reference.md

     EOF
     $ mise run build

-Usage: task run [OPTIONS] [TASK] [ARGS]...
+Usage: tasks run [OPTIONS] [TASK] [ARGS]...

 Arguments:
   [TASK]
-          Task to run
+          Tasks to run
           Can specify multiple tasks by separating with `:::` e.g.: mise run task1 arg1 arg2 ::: task2 arg1 arg2

           [default: default]

   [ARGS]...
-          Arguments to pass to the task.
+          Arguments to pass to the tasks.
 Use ":::" to separate tasks

 Options:
   -C, --cd <CD>
           Change to this directory before executing the command

   -n, --dry-run
-          Don't actually run the task(s), just print them in order of execution
+          Don't actually run the tasks(s), just print them in order of execution

   -f, --force
-          Force the task to run even if outputs are up to date
+          Force the tasks to run even if outputs are up to date

   -p, --prefix
-          Print stdout/stderr by line, prefixed with the task's label Defaults to true if --jobs > 1
+          Print stdout/stderr by line, prefixed with the tasks's label Defaults to true if --jobs > 1
           Configure with `task_output` config or `MISE_TASK_OUTPUT` env var